 The Council of Europe Convention on preventing and combating violence against women and domestic violence – the ‘Istanbul Convention’ – is the benchmark for international standards in this field.
 The EU signed the Convention in 2017, signalling the intention to become a party to this most advanced human rights agreement on protecting women from violence.
 Concluding the EU’s accession is a key priority for the Commission.

 No specific legal instrument currently addresses violence against women and domestic violence at EU level.
 The topic is nevertheless covered by several directives and regulations in particular in the areas of judicial cooperation in criminal matters (especially as regards crime prevention and the rights of victims of crime), equality between women and men and asylum policy.

-For instance, victims' rights are reinforced at all stages of the criminal process through an EU directive establishing minimum standards on the rights, support and protection of victims of crime.
-The directive puts strong emphasis on access to appropriate support, including specialised support for women and children who have been victims of different forms of violence.
+For instance, victims' rights are reinforced at all stages of the criminal process through an EU directive establishing minimum standards on the rights, support and protection of all victims of all crime.

 The EU has also set up instruments for the mutual recognition of protection measures.
 These ensure that measures such as restraining or barring orders issued in one Member State are recognised in another with minimum bureaucracy.
 Member States are also required to prohibit sex-based harassment in employment and in the access to and supply of goods and services.

 On 8 March 2022, the Commission adopts a proposal for a directive on combating violence against women and domestic violence.
 The proposal sets out targeted rules for the protection of this group of crime victims in order to strengthen the actions taken by the Member States.
 It aims to ensure a minimum level of protection across the EU against such violence, regardless of whether it takes place online or offline.